Solosoul18/teamBlueBlack/README.md

 ## NOTE

 I know it is not a good practice to have files saved in the public folder.
-Eventhough im good with PHP im slowly learning about frameworks.Since i'm a novice and in the process of learning how Laravel works (also time constraints) i have it all in public folder to show a gist of the working.
+Eventhough i have decent knowledge with PHP,I'm slowly learning about frameworks.Since i'm a novice and in the process of learning how Laravel works (also time constraints) i have it all in public folder to show a gist of the working.

 ## Requirements
    <ul>